 Based on this approval, donations made to Iksha Foundation are deductible under Section 80G(2)(a)(iv) read with section 80G(5)(vi) of the Income-Tax Act 1961 in the hands of the donor.

 Thanmaya strongly believes that each able citizen must have a civic, environmental and social commitment for our country's progress.
 Iksha Foundation's support to the families with kids who have retinoblastoma and the difference it is making in their lives proves his belief that small actions by individuals can make a positive change in others' life.
 Thanmaya is an entreprenuer, having co-founded a software company in 2015, after 19 years in the corporate sector.
 An enthusiastic endurance cyclist, he sports the yellow ribbon in his bid to create awareness about childhood eye cancer and talks to people about Iksha Foundation.

 Aravind is a Mechanical Engineer born and raised in Bangalore.
 He got his masters in the US in 2000 and worked in this US till end of 2006.
 He has been back in Bangalore since 2006 and currently is the Application Engineering Manager at Nordson India Pvt.
 Ltd. He has been involved with Iksha Foundation from inception and finds it very satisfying to spend his free time in helping to educate friends and family about retinoblastoma and the work Iksha has done.

 Josephine believes those who can need to look out for those who can't wherever possible to bring about change.
-An ecology and environmental sciences post-graduate, she is the Domain Lead for School Program Management at CMCA India.
+An ecology and environmental sciences post-graduate, she is a senior manager at Reap Benefit, an organisation that activates 21st century skills of youth to solve local climate and civic issues.
 Josephine is also passionate about encouraging people to stop using plastic bags, she has her own line of stylish, up-cycled grocery bags.
 She is actively involved in fund raising and awareness for Iksha Foundation.